youngjae-hur7/omnia/docs/source/Utils/external_nodes.rst

 Omnia provides you a way to integrate external nodes (with pre-installed Ubuntu OS) into an existing Omnia Kubernetes (K8s) cluster.

-.. note:: Currently, this feature is only supported on nodes running Ubuntu 24.04 OS.
+.. note:: This feature is currently validated only on nodes running Ubuntu 24.04 OS.

 Prerequisites
 --------------